 \subsection{Related Works and Performance Comparisons}

-The problem of private retrieval of Merkle proofs can be treated as a special case of the \textit{batch PIR} (BPIR) problem, in which an arbitrary \textit{subset of items} instead of a single one needs to be retrieved.
+As discussed before, the problem of private retrieval of Merkle proofs can be treated as a special case of the batch-PIR problem, in which an arbitrary \textit{subset of items} instead of a single one needs to be retrieved (see Definition~\ref{def::bPIR}).
 As a Merkle proof consists of $h$ nodes, the batch size is $h$.
-Thus, existing BPIR schemes can be used to solve this problem.
-However, a Merkle proof does \textit{not} contain an \textit{arbitrary} set of $h$ nodes like in the batch PIR's setting.
-Indeed, there are only $n = 2^h$ such proofs compared to $\binom{2n-2}{h}$ subsets of random $h$ nodes in the Merkle tree.
-We exploit this fact to optimize the storage overhead of our scheme compared to similar approaches using batch codes~\cite{ishai2004, angel2018, mughees2022vectorized}.
-In this section, we conduct a review of existing works dealing with BPIR and a comparison with our coloring-based solution.
-Apart from having the optimal storage overhead, our coloring method can also be applied on top of some existing schemes such as those in~\cite{LueksGoldberg2015,mughees2022vectorized} and improve their performance.
+Thus, existing batch-PIR schemes can be used to solve this problem.
+However, a Merkle proof does \textit{not} consist of an \textit{arbitrary} set of $h$ nodes as in the batch-PIR's setting.
+Indeed, there are only $n = 2^h$ such proofs compared to $\binom{2n-2}{h}$ subsets of random $h$ nodes in an $n$-leaf Merkle tree.
+TreePIR exploits this fact to optimize the storage overhead compared to similar approaches using batch codes~\cite{ishai2004, stinson2009, rawat2016, angel2018, mughees2022vectorized}.
+In this section, we review existing batch-PIR schemes and provide a comparison with TreePIR (Table~\ref{table:BatchPIRcomparison}).
+We also show that TreePIR can be combined with some schemes~\cite{LueksGoldberg2015,kales2019, angel2018,mughees2022vectorized} to improve their performance.

-There are two main approaches proposed in the literature to construct a BPIR scheme: the \textit{batch-code-based} approach and the \textit{batch-optimization} approach.
-We group existing works into these two categories in Table~\ref{table:BatchPIRsummary}.
-Our proposal belongs to the first category.
-However, as opposed to \textit{all} existing batch-code-based schemes, ours incurs no storage redundancy.
-This is possible thanks to the special structure of the Merkle proofs and the existence of balanced ancestral colorings.